-Any confined space on a farm poses a potentially life-threatening hazard, because the threat may not be apparent until it’s too late.
+Any confined space on a farm poses a potentially life-threatening hazard.
+This is because the threat may not be apparent until it's too late.
 Silos, vats, tanks, wells, manure pits and other enclosed or partly enclosed structures can suffocate a person with vapours, toxic gases, dust or low oxygen levels.

 Rooms, garages and sheds as confined spaces

-Potentially, any room or garage without adequate ventilation can become a closed space (for example, using a generator for power in a room or running a petrol/diesel engine in an enclosed garage).
+Potentially, any room or garage without adequate ventilation can become a confined space (for example, using a generator for power in a room or running a petrol or diesel engine in an enclosed garage).

 - Use a drier feed so you don't have to unblock the auger discharge, or find ways to mix the feed so that it won't crust.

 - Clear blockages from the outside through a hatch.

 - Fit vibration systems or turbulence valves.

 - Prevent moisture getting in and caking the feed by fitting and maintaining seals.

 - If you have to go inside, use a strong safety line and harness and switch off mechanical devices like the auger.
 Always work with someone when doing this.